-394 Marlborough was designed by architect Samuel D. Kelley and built in 1885 by building contractor John W. Shapleigh, for speculative sale, one of three contiguous houses (390-392-394 Marlborough).
-John Shapleigh is shown as the owner on the original building permit application, dated April 6, 1885, and on the final building inspection report, dated October 29, 1886..
+394 Marlborough was designed by architect Samuel D. Kelley and built 1885-1886 by building contractor John W. Shapleigh, for speculative sale, one of three contiguous houses (390-392-394 Marlborough).
+He is shown as the owner of 394 Marlborough on the original building permit application, dated April 6, 1885, and on the final building inspection report, dated October 29, 1886.

-They continued to live at 394 Marlborough in 1899, but had moved to Newton by 1900.
-They continued to own 394 Marlborough.
+Guy and Harriet Lamkin continued to live at 394 Marlborough during the 1898-1899 winter season, but moved thereafter to Newton Centre.
+Harriet Lamkin continued to own 394 Marlborough and lease it to others.

-By the 1899-1900 winter season, 394 Marlborough was the home of stockbroker Rogers Lewis Barstow, a widower, his sister, Eliza Barstow, and his unmarried children, Alice and Ezra Barstow.
+By the 1899-1900 winter season, 394 Marlborough was the home of stockbroker Rogers Lewis Barstow, a widower, and his sister, Eliza Barstow.
 They previously had lived at The Charlesgate at 535 Beacon.
-They also maintained a home in Mattapoisett.
+During the 1879-1880 winter season, they had lived at 388 Beacon, where his wife, Sarah C. (Baker) Barstow, had died in December of 1879.
+Rogers and Sarah Barstow’s unmarried children, Alice R. Barstow and Ezra Baker Barstow, lived with him at 394 Marlborough.
+He also maintained a home in Mattapoisett.

 By 1905, 394 Marlborough had become medical offices and a lodging house.